An analysis of different electoral systems applied to Belgium's 2024 elections

 As even mid-size parties get no seats, it is to be expected that the democratic deficit of a winner-takes-all simulation will exceed the previous ones.
 Indeed, assuming Open Vld's 0.1 seat counts as no representation, we get a current democratic deficit of 29.9%, or almost 2 100 000 valid non-blanco votes that would not get any representation.
 Though not uncommon for multi-party winner-takes-all, it is comparable to the simulated worst case democratic deficit of Belgium's current electoral system, and is more than four times as high as the worst case democratic deficit using the Dutch approach.

 To estimate the worst case democratic deficit for the UK system applied to Belgium, we assume there are 150 constituencies in Belgium which all have 47 000 eligible voters.
 We partition these in Walloon, Flemish and Brussels constituencies, and let only those parties participate in a constituency if they participated in any of the corresponding electoral districts.
 Running the resulting ManyWorlds program yields a worst case democratic deficit of 83.2%.
 This democratic deficit again happens when one party wins all constituencies, and all other parties are close to this winner.
 This worst case again is not realistic in practice, but it is a symptom of the unexpected electoral dynamics in a winner-takes-all electoral system.
-Notably, in such a system, there is pressure on smaller parties to join the larger ones, thereby diminishing the diversity presented to voters and the diversity amongs the parliamentary representatives.
-A clear example of this evolution towards a two-party state is the United States, where two center parties control almost all representatives, and non-center voices only have a chance of being heard as subordinate members of one of the two center collectives.
+Notably, in such a system, there is pressure on smaller parties to join the larger ones, thereby diminishing the diversity presented to voters and the diversity amongst the parliamentary representatives.
+A clear example of this evolution towards a two-party state is the United States, where two parties control almost all representatives, and other voices only have a chance of being heard as subordinate members of one of the two collectives.

 Given this comparatively high democratic deficit of winner-takes-all, surely nobody in Belgium is thinking of switching the current setup to a UK-style system.
 Right?